hrushikeshj/os-simulator/README.md

 ```

-After makeing all the changes, commit your changes, push the branch and create a merge request on github
+After making all the changes, commit your changes, push the branch and create a merge request on Github

 ###### Commit changes
 ```git